ctrlplusb/easy-peasy/README.md

 #### Dispatching actions within your Components

-In order to fire actions in your components you can use the `useStoreActions` hook.
+To dispatch actions within your components you can use the `useStoreActions` hook.

 ```javascript
 import { useState } from 'react';